 The 4 headphone selection switches function in conjunction with the mode selector switch 2 and the direct switch 3.
 There are four switches (each corresponding to one channel) each having three positions.
 These positions are SOLO / ON / OFF.
 The SOLO position is a snap switch and must be held in the SOLO position.
 When held in the SOLO position the signal from the selected channel is centred on the headphone outputs, and the other channels are inhibited.
 The four (1, 2, 3, 4) headphone switches are also labelled L, R, L, R respectively.
-This means that if selector 1 is ON then the signal will be fed to the left channel of the headphone outputs.
-If selector 2 is ON then it will be fed to the right channel and so on.
+This means that if selector 1 is ON then the signal from channel 1 will be fed to the left channel of the headphone outputs.
+If selector 2 is ON then the signal from channel 2 will be fed to the right channel and so on.
 Thus having stereo monitoring between two channels is possible between the following combinations: 1+2, 1+4, 2+3 and 3+4.
 The combination of 1+3 is not possible as they would both be on the same channel superimposed.

-If the 96 kHz option is activated and the higher sampling rates are used then only selectors 1 and 3 are activated for left and right channels respectively and naturally the off tape or direct monitoring in the headphones is only at 48 kHz not 96 kHz due to the internal D/A converters.
+If sampling rates higher than 48 kHz are used, then only selectors 1 and 2 are activated for left and right channels respectively.